absolutebison287/peteralert/README.md

 - shaped like the golden ratio or sumthn like that

 peter limbo (peterlimbo.exe)
 - limbo, wrong griffin crashes ur pc or sumthn that makes the funny

+shoot the peter (petershooter.exe)
+- point and click except you shoot peter and funny peter knee injury happens then pc crashes 👍